• Skip to main content

 Jackson Rooming House.

 Three blocks east of the museum on Zack St is this N.R.O.H.P. dating from 1901.
 It is one of the only places in Tampa where black travelers could find lodging.
 Its guest list includes Cab Calloway, Count Basie, James Brown, Ella Fitzgerald, and Ray Charles.
 In addition, it is the last free-standing residential dwelling in downtown Tampa.
 As of 2021, the property is in extensive need of T.L.C.
 Shame.
-The 1912 Old Union Depot Hotel, while a N.R.O.H.P member, is no longer standing across the street.
+The 1912 Old Union Depot Hotel, while an N.R.O.H.P member, is no longer standing across the street.

 Tampa Union Station.